wazuh/wazuh-documentation/source/learning-wazuh/detect-fs-changes.rst

 A look under the hood of syscheck
 ---------------------------------

 What has actually happened in the background?
 How does Wazuh track file state between scans so it can know when a file has changed and what about that file changed?
+Each time a Wazuh agent runs a periodic syscheck FIM scan, the monitored file checksums and attributes are sent back to the Wazuh Manager who stores them and looks for modifications by comparing the new values to the old values.

-On the manager in the /var/ossec/queue/db/ directory we see files like 000.db, 001.db, 002.db, 003.db.
+On the manager in the ``/var/ossec/queue/db/`` directory we see files like ``000.db``, ``001.db``, ``002.db``, ``003.db``.
 These are SQLite files for the manager and each agent (by ID#), each containing multiple tables related to a system including one related to syscheck.

 .. code-block:: console